Logic components in Langflow

 Conditional router (If-Else component)

-This component routes messages based on text comparison.
-It evaluates a condition by comparing two text inputs using a specified operator and routes the message accordingly.
+This component routes messages by comparing two strings.
+It evaluates a condition by comparing two text inputs using the specified operator and routes the message to true_result or false_result.

 Parameters